-Each module of the International Foundation Programme for Computer Science is assessed by one two-hour fifteen-minute unseen examination.
+Each module of the International Foundation Programme for Computer Science is assessed by one three-hour unseen examination.

 Examinations will take place in May and October every year.

 Resit sessions will be held in October for students who fail the assessment in May.